SESYNC-ci/data-manipulation-in-R-lesson/docs/_slides/data.md

 <aside class="notes" markdown="block">

-The teaching dataset includes three tables: two contain summary information on the study plots and observed species, respectively, while the third and largest one (surveys) lists all individual observations.
-We only need the surveys table for this lesson.
+The teaching dataset includes three tables: two contain summary information on the study plots and observed species, respectively, while the third and largest one (animals) lists all individual observations.
+We only need the animals table for this lesson.

 </aside>